 - 6. In addition to information requirements specified under 40 CFR 122.41(j)(3) (see paragraph V.A.1.j(3) of this permit), records of monitoring information shall include: the laboratory which performed the analyses and any comment, case narrative, or summary of results produced by the laboratory.
 The records should identify and discuss QA/QC analyses performed concurrently during sample analyses and whether project and 40 CFR 136 requirements were met.
 The summary of results must include information on initial and continuing calibration, surrogate analyses, blanks, duplicates, laboratory control samples, matrix spike and matrix spike duplicate results, and sample condition upon receipt, holding time, and preservation. - 7.
-All monitoring results shall be submitted in such a format as to allow direct comparison with the effluent limits, monitoring requirements, and conditions of this permit.
-The permittee must sign and certify all electronic submissions in accordance with the requirements of Part V.A.1.k. of this permit ("Signatory Requirements").

-Monthly Discharge Monitoring Reports (DMRs) shall be submitted by the 28th day of the month following the previous reporting period.
-For example, under monthly submission the DMR form for January is due by February 28th, and under quarterly submission, the three DMR forms for January, February, and March are due on April 28th.
+The results of all monitoring required by this permit shall be submitted in such a format as to allow direct comparison with effluent limitations and permit requirements.
+Beginning the effective date of the permit, the permittee shall submit discharge monitoring reports (DMRs, EPA Form 3320-1) to EPA no later than the 28th day of the month following the completed quarterly reporting period.
+For example, the three DMR forms for January, February, and March are due on April 28th.
 Monitoring and reporting schedules are as follows: